codedbythaths/tic-tac-toe/README.md

 ---

-Built with ❤️ while learning JavaScript.
+Made with ❤️ and JavaScript.